telerik/winforms-docs/gridview/columns/column-types/gridviewcheckboxcolumn.md

 {{endregion}}

 The column has also a built-in functionality for checking all check boxes in it, via check box placed in the column header cell.
-By setting the __EnableHeaderCheckBox__ property to *true* you will enable the embedded in the header cell RadCheckBoxElement.
+By setting the __EnableHeaderCheckBox__ property to *true* you will enable the embedded in the header cell **RadCheckBoxElement**.

 {{source=..\SamplesCS\GridView\Columns\GridViewCheckBoxColumn1.cs region=EnableHeaderCheckBox}}
 {{source=..\SamplesVB\GridView\Columns\GridViewCheckBoxColumn1.vb region=EnableHeaderCheckBox}}